-- 2 2.1.
-This section elaborates on the various phases of a nuclear or radiological emergency, with a - 3 specific focus on explaining the concept of the 'transition phase'.
-This concept refers to the process - 4 and the time period during which there is a progression to the point at which an emergency can be - 5 terminated.
-During this period, the relevant prerequisites (elaborated in Section 3) that should be - 6 fulfilled before the termination of the emergency can be declared are gradually addressed.
-In this - 7 context it is generally assumed that the transition phase commences when the situation is stable and - 8 the source has been brought under control; it ends when all the necessary prerequisites to terminate - 9 the emergency have been met.
-The termination of a nuclear or radiological emergency delineates the - 10 end of the emergency or the emergency exposure situation and the beginning of either an existing - 11 exposure situation or a planned exposure situation. - 12 2.2.
-The various phases of a nuclear or radiological emergency are distinguished on the basis of - the different timescales in which specific protective actions and other response actions are to be - undertaken in order to achieve the goals of emergency response (see para.
-3.2 of GSR Part 7 [2]) and - to fulfil the prerequisites that would allow the declaration of the end of the emergency.
-The period - 16 covering the management of the existing exposure situation and the long term recovery operations - 17 after the emergency is declared to have ended is excluded from this consideration.
-The transition - 18 phase may last only several days for small scale emergencies (e.g. a found dangerous source) but - could take months or years for large scale emergencies (e.g. a general emergency at an NPP). - 20 2.3.
-In this Safety Guide, the distinction among the various phases of a nuclear or radiological - emergency is intended to support the planning efforts for the respective phases at the preparedness - stage.
-These efforts depend on the characteristics of each phase, including the information available - and the specific activities to be carried out. - 24 2.4.
-It should be recognized that the emergency response efforts are continuous; thus, during the - response, the use of different phases or their distinguishing at different time periods is not intended.
+2 2.1.
+This section elaborates on the various phases of a nuclear or radiological emergency, with a 3 specific focus on explaining the concept of the 'transition phase'.
+This concept refers to the process 4 and the time period during which there is a progression to the point at which an emergency can be 5 terminated.
+During this period, the relevant prerequisites (elaborated in Section 3) that should be fulfilled before the termination of the emergency can be declared are gradually addressed.
+In this 6 7 context it is generally assumed that the transition phase commences when the source has been brought 8 under control and the situation is stable and the source has been brought under control; it ends when 9 all the necessary prerequisites to terminate the emergency have been met.
+The termination of a nuclear or radiological emergency delineates-marks the end of the emergency or the emergency 10 11 exposure situation and the beginning of either an existing exposure situation or a planned exposure 12 situation.

+13 2.2.
+The various phases of a nuclear or radiological emergency are distinguished on the basis of the different timescales in which specific protective actions and other response actions are to be undertaken in order to achieve the goals of emergency response (see para.
+3.2 of GSR Part 7 [2]) and to fulfil the prerequisites that would allow the declaration of the end of the emergency.
+The transition phase may last only several days for small scale emergencies (e.g. a found dangerous source) but could take months or years for large scale emergencies (e.g. a general-emergencyies at-an NPP nuclear installations resulting in significant off-site contamination).